Belvedere, London: Landmarks

 Upper Belvedere has a fine church and some fine Victorian and Edwardian brick villas.
-It has a number of fine pubs, restaurants and retail outlets: The Eardley Arms and the Prince of Wales on Woolwich Road, The Victoria on Victoria Street, The Royal Standard, The Village Inn (formerly the Queens Head) and The Fox all on Nuxley road.
+It has a number of fine pubs, restaurants and retail outlets: The Eardley Arms and the Prince of Wales on Woolwich Road, The Victoria on Victoria Street, The Royal Standard, The Village Inn (formerly the Queens Head) and The Fox all on Nuxley Road.
 Upper Belvedere is also home to a large park and a branch library that was in danger of being closed due to central government funding cuts.
 Fortunately closure threats were averted as a result of the efforts of the local community.
 A "Splash Park" (opened in 2005, closed in 2016) was a welcome addition to the village, having been developed on the site of the old Victorian paddling pool.
 The Splash Park retained some of the original paddling pool structures.
 The Splash Park was closed in 2016 and replaced with a new play area called Belvedere Beach; this opened on 27 July 2017.

+Much of western Belvedere is taken up by Lesnes Abbey Woods, a 73-hectare ancient woodland, near to and named after the ruined Lesnes Abbey.
+This serves as one connection to areas such as Abbey Wood and contains some of the Green Chain Walk.